boosh/dawg/README.md

 * Optionally import existing client configs when the server is created
 * Commands to create new clients and download their configs or import existing configs
 * Display downloaded configs as QR codes to easily configure mobile devices (requires `qrencode`)
+* Optionally snapshot the server and restore from a snapshot to speed up reprovisioning

 ## Quickstart
 1. Download Terraform or asdf & qrencode (with e.g. `brew install asdf qrencode` if on a Mac)